 OSA is formally diagnosed with either an in laboratory sleep test (polysomnogram [PSG]) or a portable sleep apnea test that can be done at home (Out of Center Testing [OCST]).
-The most commonly done test is the PSG which requires an overnight stay at a sleep laboratory.
-During this test, you are hooked up to equipment that monitors your heart, lung and brain activity, breathing patterns, arm and leg movements, and oxygen levels while you sleep.
+The most commonly done test is the HSAT .
+If a laboratory sleep test is ordered by your doctor, you are hooked up to equipment that monitors your heart, lung and brain activity, breathing patterns, arm and leg movements, and oxygen levels while you sleep.
 If you stop breathing during sleep, you may be diagnosed with sleep apnea.
 This test can determine the severity of your OSA based on how many times you stop breathing per hour of sleep.

 How It’s Treated

 The treatment of OSA generally falls into one of four categories below.
 Regardless of the treatment you choose, a follow up sleep study to ensure your OSA is treated adequately is recommended.

 Continuous Positive Airway Pressure (CPAP).
 CPAP is a machine that gently blows air into the airway to keep it open when breathing during sleep.
 It uses a mask that can either fit into the nostrils, over the nose and/or mouth.
 CPAP is highly effective when used and is typically offered as the first line of treatment.
 CPAP should be used on a nightly basis for optimal treatment.